mavlink/mavlink-devguide/en/services/camera.md

 ### Camera Identification {#camera_identification}

-The camera identification operation identifies all the available cameras and determines their capablities.
+The camera identification operation identifies all the available cameras and determines their capabilities.

 > **Tip** Camera identification must be carried out before all other operations!